hz2001/ZK_Project_2022-2023/README.md

 However, the second method is implemented with some limitations, as the substrings that is intended to be found/not found in the file must present as the following format:
 For each element in the list, if [A B C, A D C, E B F, E D C, ...] where A,E is must not

+### dfa_original_V1.0
+The container dfa_original_V1.0 folder contains the progress that we made for code implemented with triditional DFA.
+Originally, we thought [THIS METHOD](./dfa_original_V1.0/stringlist_search.py) would work fine in all cases to find strings within the stringList that appears at least once in the document; however, there are some cases that this method would not work properly.
+So we have started a debuging process for this method, which we stated in the [Debugging File](./dfa_original_V1.0/sls_debug.py).
+In this file, we have proposed a solution for the existing bug, but our solution wouldn't work with the currently version of miniwizpl, since it does not support bitwise operators yet.
+If Miniwizpl has been updated in the future, we can look into this method to update it as needed.